robofar/LV-Mapping/NOTE.md

 - [ ] Add pruning (together with the moving objects)
 - [ ] Keyframe strategy
 - [x] Figure out the issue of the normal loss, does not work properly
-- [ ] Use the dense rendered depth from the PIN map (mesh or SDF) as the depth supervision instead of the raw LiDAR measurement
+- [ ] Use the dense rendered depth from the PIN map (mesh or SDF) as the depth supervision instead of the raw LiDAR measurement, try this, almost your final chance
+- [ ] Gaussians update after PGO pose correction
 - [x] Make use of the mono normal clue in training, also use mono normal as the initialization of the gaussians
 - [x] Figure out how is the rendered normal calculated (and is it proper to directly optimize the surfel normals in 3D?), normal at the accumulated alpha = 0.5
 - [x] Batch mode